tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Mastering neural networks take time; however, thanks to frameworks like Keras, you don't need to have a Ph.D. to start using neural networks to solve real-world problems.

-* Neural networks are not the panacea; they are just other options in the machine learning realm, in the end, the only way to find a solution is by testing and benchmarking different algorithms.
+* Neural networks are not the panacea; they are just other options in the machine learning realm; in the end, the only way to find a solution is by testing and benchmarking different algorithms.

 Congratulate students on learning a new skill that will add value to their professional portfolio; answer any questions before ending the class.